 The Chantaboon Waterfront Community is an ambient mix of restored houses, alleyways, French, Chinese and Vietnamese influences, art galleries and coffee shops.
 Gems are big business in town, and you’ll find sparkly items Si Chan Road.
 A short drive out of town, visit Khao Khitchakut National Park to see the 13 tiers of Krathing Falls and cool off in refreshing natural pools.
 You´ll also find beaches to yourself in Chanthaburi, like Chao Lao and Khung Wiman.

 If you love to draw, paint or just take amazing selfies, Hongcun Village is an ancient Chinese townscape simply made for art.
-The village dates back to the Ming and Qing dynasties, with 140 old residential buildings awaiting the artistic eye.
+The hidden village dates back to the Ming and Qing dynasties, with 140 old residential buildings awaiting the artistic eye.
 Arranged in the shape of an ox and developed using the principles of Feng Shui, the village has been featured in an array of movies, including Ang Lee’s Crouching Tiger, Hidden Dragon.

 Lush hills frame water lily ponds, stone bridges and grey-tiled folk houses.
 Chengzhi hall is open to visitors, showcasing acclaimed, decorative wood carvings.
 For water scenes, check out scenic South Lake and Moon Pond.
 Take a bus from Shanghai to Huangshan in approximately five hours and tourist buses operate from there to Hongcun.

-Taiwan’s green Island has transformed from the home of a notorious prison camp to a tropical hideaway for local leisure-seekers.
+Taiwan’s green Island has transformed from the home of a notorious prison camp to a hidden tropical hideaway for local leisure-seekers.
 You can ride a scooter around the tiny volcanic island in under an hour and the main road is circled by sparkling shores, with lush, inland jungles.

 Dive or snorkel over coral reefs, hike across ancient pathways, pay your respects to the Goddess of Mercy at Guanyin Cave and check out peculiar rock formations, like Sleeping Beauty and Pekingese Dog, from the little great Wall trail.
 You can visit Green Island Prison, which once housed Taiwan’s most dangerous criminals, to see examples of Prison, which once housed Taiwan’s most dangerous criminals, to see examples of prison conditions and historical records.
 Don’t miss out on taking a dip in Chaojih Hot Springs, which is one of only three known seawater hot springs in the world.